willwin4sure/vault/📏Measures and Probability/Measures/⛺Measures Homepage.md

 1. [[Measure Spaces]]
 2. [[Discrete Measure Theory]]

-Next, construct more sophisticated measures, such over the real numbers.
+Next, construct more sophisticated measures, such as over the real numbers.

 3. [[Carathéodory's Extension Theorem]]
 4. [[Uniqueness of Extensions]]